-Planning and promoting person-centred, high-quality care and support; and how the provider understands and acts on duty of candour responsibility
+Planning and promoting person-centred, high-quality care and support; and how the provider understands and acts on duty of candour responsibility.

-- •People and relatives told us the at the managers at the service were visible and known to them and approachable.
-A relative told us "it was a well-run nice place, and I found little to complain about, which if I did, I could speak to the staff at any time." - •Staff were fully aware of their responsibility to provide a quality, person-centred service. - •Staff told us of the positive management structure in place that was open and transparent and available to them when needed.
-One staff member said, "Support is really good, when we ask for help they are always available." - •The manager promoted transparency and honesty.
+- People and relatives told us that the managers at the service were visible and known to them and approachable.
+A relative told us, "It was a well-run nice place, and I have confidence in the new manager." - Staff were fully aware of their responsibility to provide a quality, person-centred service. - Staff told us of the positive management structure in place that was open and transparent and available to them when needed.
+One staff member said, " Support is really good, and I feel free to speak up.
+The manger is meeting both the staff and clients' needs." - The manager promoted transparency and honesty.
 They had a policy to openly discuss issues with relevant parties if anything went wrong.